jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 explicit specializations) and so it knows which base classes to look into in an attempt to find a function with the name `f`.

-### Does deal.II use features of C++11 (formerly known as C++0x or C++1x)?
+### Does deal.II require C++11 support?

-We strive to keep deal.II compatible with the previous C++ standard, C++98, to make sure that deal.II can be built by all widely available compilers on current and recent operating systems.
-This typically prevents the use of new language features.
-That said, we occasionally use things from C++11 for which we have backup solutions for compilers that do not provide them.

-The deal.II documentation has a page dedicated to the issue of what parts of C++11 we use and how this works: at http://dealii.org/developer/doxygen/deal.II/group__CPP11.html .

-deal.II may be compiled in C++11 mode with some older compilers that do not support everything in the standard: more specifically, we limit the usage of features in C++11 to things that are implemented in GCC 4.6 or newer.
-We currently require support for the following features for compilation with C++11:
+The answer to this question depends on the version of deal.II that you are interested in using

+#### deal.II version 9.0.0
+As of version 9.0.0, deal.II requires C++11 support equivalent to that provided by GCC 4.8.0., which is, essentially, every new feature in C++11.

+#### deal.II version 8.5.0 and previous
+The current release of deal.II, 8.5.0, is compatible with the C++98 and C++03
+standards, but some features (e.g., the `LinearOperator` class) are only available if your compiler supports a subset of C++11 features.
+GCC 4.6 and newer implement enough of C++11 for these features to be turned on.
+More exactly, we currently require the following language features to be present:

 1. `auto`-typed variables
 2. The `nullptr` keyword